Tea tree oil as a bed bug remedy

 ---|---|---|

-Mattresses | Yes | Allow to dry completely before use |
+Mattresses | Yes | Allow to dry completely before use. |

-Upholstery | Test first | May stain some fabrics |
+Upholstery | Test first | Some fabrics may stain. |

-Wood furniture | Yes | May affect some finishes; test first |
+Wooden furniture | Yes | May harm finishes; test first. |

-Electronics | No | Use alternative methods |
+Electronics | No | Alternative methods should be used. |

-Children’s toys | With caution | Ensure thorough drying, light application |
+Children’s toys | With caution | Let dry completely, apply lightly. |

-Pet bedding | Not recommended | Toxic to pets, especially cats |
+Pet bedding | Not recommended | Toxic to pets, especially cats. |

 If adverse reactions occur: